-The chimney connector and chimney flue should be inspected at least bi-monthly during the heating season to determine if creosote buildup has occurred.
+The chimney connector and chimney flue should be inspected at least every other month during the heating season to determine if creosote buildup has occurred.
 If creosote has accumulated, it should be removed to reduce the chance of a chimney fire.